 Being unable to react to a negative situation is a normal part of life, particularly when you have been affected by an illness or traumatic event.
 However, the general feeling of helplessness may persist beyond the span of the initial problem, making one feel powerless in all aspects of life.
-This is known as helplessness or victimhood, which are not classified as a distinct disorder yet may signify the early stages of major depression.
+This is known as helplessness or victimhood, which is not classified as a distinct disorder yet may signify the early stages of major depression.

 Feigned helplessness is a common tool for manipulation.
 Some individuals continually seek help from others to elicit sympathy or attention, and/or as a way to alleviate feelings of loneliness or abandonment.